 The Board believes it functions independently of management.
 Pursuant to the Board Charter, to enhance the Board's ability to act independently of management, the independent directors of the Company shall hold regularly scheduled meetings, at least once per annum or as required at each meeting of the Board, at which non-independent directors and members of management are not in attendance.
-In 2022, the Board held in-camera sessions of the independent directors at the end of each meeting of the Board.
-The Board held such in-camera sessions at 6 meetings in 2022 and all independent directors of the Company attended such in-camera sessions.
+In 2024, the Board held in-camera sessions of the independent directors at 7 meetings in 2024 and all independent directors of the Company attended such in-camera sessions.